Say this with me: “I got issues. You got issues. All God’s children got issues!”

 This woman was unwilling to stay a bloody mess.

-Other women in that time may have had the same issues.
-However, they had gotten comfortable in their bloody mess.
+Other women in that time may have had similar chronic conditions too.
+However, they likely had settled in their bloody mess.

 But not this woman.

 She decided that she did not want her life to be about her bloody mess.
-She wanted to clean it up – enough to take action.
+She demonstrated the virtue of faith – enough to take action.

 3. She believed that change was possible for her.